AmineDjeghri/awesome-os-setup/docs/tv_setup.md

             The TMDB Addon in AIOStreams lets you choose the movies and series language description for example.
             1. Go to [cinebye website](https://cinebye.dinsden.top/)
             2. Go to section #1 Called 'Authenticate' and login using your stremio credentials
-            3. Go to section #2 called 'Options' and uncheck these three functionalities :
+            3. Go to section #2 called 'Options' and uncheck these functionalities :
-              - Remove Cinemeta Search
+              - (Optional) Remove Cinemeta Search.
+(Will be replaced by TMDB search)
-              - Remove Cinemeta Catalogs
+              - (Recommended) Remove Cinemeta Catalogs.
+Will be replaced by TMDB catalogs with the ratingd.
-              - Remove Cinemeta Metadata
+              - (Warning) Remove Cinemeta Metadata.
+This will break your Trakt Sync and Calendar functionalities.
+Do not uncheck it unless you want the metadata of TMDB (for example you want the description of movies in another language)
             3. Go to section #3 Called 'Sync Addons' and click on 'Sync to Stremio'.